SapotaCorp

 Fiscal calendar per LE

-Divisions with different operational rhythms need different fiscal calendars.
-F&O supports this out-of-the-box - configure fiscal calendar per LE, close on each calendar's own schedule.
-Consolidation handles the alignment when calendars differ.
+Configure the fiscal calendar per LE.
+Close on each calendar's own schedule.
+Consolidation handles alignment when calendars differ.

-The one gotcha: consolidation translates based on the period-end rate of each source LE.
-If three divisions close on different days, the consolidated date is the latest close + alignment logic.
-Document this for the CFO before go-live; surprise at month 2 is unpleasant.
+One gotcha: consolidation uses the period-end rate of each source LE.
+If three divisions close on different days, the consolidated date is the latest close plus alignment logic.

 Process standardization vs divisional freedom

 The architecture supports both.
-What's standardized:
+Document the line clearly.

-• Posting profile conventions (vendors, customers, products)
+• Posting profile conventions for vendors, customers, products.

-• Approval workflow scaffolding (divisions fill in their own rules)
+• Approval workflow scaffolding (divisions fill in their own rules).

-• Period-close sequence and corporate consolidation schedule
+• Period-close sequence and corporate consolidation schedule.

-• Security model foundation
+• Security model foundation.

-• Specific business process flow variations
+• Specific business process flow variations.

-• Chart of accounts detail beyond the mandatory core
+• Chart of accounts detail beyond the mandatory core.

-• Fiscal calendar
+• Fiscal calendar.

-• Local customizations via extensions in a division-specific model
+• Local customizations via extensions in a division-specific model.

-• Integration endpoints to division-specific systems
+• Integration endpoints to division-specific systems.

 Document which is which at go-live.
-"Division X wants a different AR aging" is a divisional call; "Division X wants a different GL close framework" is a corporate decision.
+"Division X wants a different AR aging" is a divisional call.
+"Division X wants a different GL close framework" is a corporate decision.

 Integration with divisional legacy systems

 Not every division goes live on D365 on day one.
 Phased rollouts are the norm.
-While divisions are still on legacy:

 What ships with the pattern